top of page

 Source: GRLL No. 2/2022

-These classifications are obtained based on the assessment of hazard level and potential.
-The evaluation on hazard level is carried out based on the following aspects: health, safeness, environment, utilization and management of natural resources, and other elements.
-The assessment of hazard level is carried out by calculating the type, criteria, and location of business activity, limitation of resources, and volatility risk.
+These classifications are given based on the assessment of hazard level and potential.
+The evaluation of the hazard level is carried out using the following aspects: health, safety, environment, utilization and management of natural resources, as well as other elements.
+The assessment of the hazard level is carried out by calculating the type, criteria, and location of business activity, the limitation of resources, and the volatility risk.
 The evaluation of potential hazards is divided into the following categories:

 • unlikely to happen;